 As compensation for serving on the Board, each of the Independent Directors who served in such capacity in 2016 received an annual fee of \$60,000 and the non-executive Chairman of the Board of Directors received an additional annual fee of \$40,000.
 In addition, each of the Independent Directors receives \$1,500 per Board meeting attended in person and \$750 per Board meeting attended telephonically.
 Employee directors and Non-Independent Directors do not receive compensation for serving on the Board.
-Independent Directors who serve on Board committees receive cash compensation in additional \$10,000 per year, the lead independent director receives an additional \$5,000 per year, and the chairperson of each other committee of the Board receives an additional \$5,000 per year and all committee members receive an additional \$500 for each committee meeting they attend.
+Independent Directors who serve on Board committees receive cash compensation in addition to the compensation they receive for service on the Board.
+The chairperson of the Company's Audit Committee receives an additional \$10,000 per year, the lead independent director receives an additional \$5,000 per year, and the chairperson of each other committee of the Board receives an additional \$5,000 per year and all committee members receive an additional \$500 for each committee meeting they attend.
 The Company also reimburses its directors for their reasonable out-of-pocket expenses incurred in attending meetings of the Board.